hamsikapongubala/Tweeter/README.md

 - [x] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
 (2pts)
 - [x] User can pull to refresh.
 (1pt)
 - [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
 (2pts)
-- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x]app Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)

 The following **stretch** features are implemented: